buyer's guide · 2026

 • Pick-a-spot tier-gated rather than on every plan

-Arketa wins when on-demand video is operationally meaningful.
+Arketa wins when on-demand video is a meaningful share of revenue.
 For class-first studios with minimal digital programming, Junocal's flat per-plan pricing and pick-a-spot-on-every-plan model fits better — predictable as bookings grow.

 7. 7.
 Pike13 / OfferingTree (solo and small-studio tier)